treihadwyl/tick-tock/README.md

 `Tick-tock` is implemented with a chainable API so registering a new timer will return an instance of itself so that it can be started immediately, which is usually what you want to do.

-This instance can be kept as used later on.
+This instance can be kept and used later on.

 ```
 tick.stop();